Joyce Poon

 Joyce Poon is Professor of Electrical and Computer Engineering at the University of Toronto and Director of the Max Planck Institute of Microstructure Physics, where her research focuses on developing new optical devices for applications in neurotechnology.
-She is also an honorary professor at the Technical University of Berlin.
-She is a Fellow of The Optical Society, and has been serving as a Director-At-Large for the society since January 2021.
+She is also an honorary professor at the Technische Universität Berlin.
+She is a Fellow of Optica (formerly the Optical Society), and has been serving as a Director-At-Large for the society since January 2021.

 Early life and education

 Poon was born in Hong Kong and grew up in Toronto.
 She obtained a B.A.Sc. in engineering from the University of Toronto in 2002 and an M.S. in Electrical engineering from California Institute of Technology in 2007.
 She stayed at Caltech to carry out her PhD under the supervision of Professor Amnon Yariv.
 Her thesis studied ways to control slow light in optical waveguides and was awarded the Milton and Francis Clauser Doctoral Prize.
-During her graduate studies, she founded Caltech's Student Chapter of The Optical Society.
+During her graduate studies, she founded Caltech's Student Chapter of Optica.

 Research and career

-In 2008, Poon moved back to the University of Toronto, where she is now Professor of Electrical and Computer Engineering.
-Her early postdoctoral research continued investigating waveguide resonators.
+In 2007, Poon moved back to the University of Toronto, where she is now Professor of Electrical and Computer Engineering.
+Her early research continued investigating waveguide resonators.
 While at Toronto, she built a research team focused on studying silicon-based integrated photonic technologies for applications in telecommunications.
-Her research group also focuses on neurotechnology, and investigate how integrated photonic devices can be to used to develop new brain imaging techniques.
+Her research group also focuses on neurotechnology, and investigate how integrated photonic devices can be used to develop new brain imaging techniques.

-Poon became an honorary professor at the Faculty of Electrical Engineering and Computer Science at the Technical University of Berlin in 2018.
+Poon became an honorary professor at the Faculty of Electrical Engineering and Computer Science at Technische Universität Berlin in 2018.
 She is also principal investigator at the Neurotech Alliance and the Center for Advancing Neurotechnological Innovation to Application (CRANIA) at the University of Toronto.